3.2. Modules and C++ bindings¶

 SideEffects::none, "fooPtr2Ref");

-For some functions it may be necessary to access type information and well as non-marshalled data.
+For some functions it may be necessary to access type information as well as non-marshalled data.
 Interop functions are designed specifically for that purpose.

 Interop functions are of the following pattern: